 Note: Upon request, we provide you pick-up service from Kathmandu airport to your hotel.
 Also, we can assist book your hotel in Kathmandu upon your request.

 As soon as you finish your breakfast at the hotel, our guide comes to the hotel to pick you up.
 We drive to Siwai via Nayapul which takes about 2 to 3 hours.
 Before we reach Siwai, we stop by Birethanti to register our details of permits (ACAP) and TIMS.
 Take a bit of rest at Siwai.
 We start our first day at Annapurna Base Camp Short trek to Chhomrong (2140m).
-The during of this day hike is about 4 to 5 hours through the beautiful Gurung villages, suspension bridges, Yak pastures, and farmlands along with splendid views of towering snow peaks.
+During of this day hike is about 4 to 5 hours through the beautiful Gurung villages, suspension bridges, Yak pastures, and farmlands along with splendid views of towering snow peaks.

 You will be accommodated at one of the best available tea houses in Chhomrong with food.

 Today, we wake up early in the morning to enjoy the sunrise view of snowy mountain peaks along with a cup of fresh tea/coffee.
-After seeing a great sunrise view and having breakfast, we start our second day at Annapurna Base camp short trek to the Himalayas (2920m).
+After seeing a great sunrise view and having breakfast, we start our second day at Annapurna Base Camp short trek to the Himalayas (2920m).
 The total duration of this day trek is about 6 to 7 hours.
 We first descend via a stone staircase to the Chhomrong Khola for about an hour then we start ascending right after crossing a Chhomrong Suspension bridge which is the longest bridge in this region.
-After about two of our hiking through a stone staircase, we reach Sinwa dada, the view from this place is amazing.
-Then we walk again for Bamboo, there are no shops until we reach Bamboo, so we better bring some cookies and water before leaving from Sinwa Danda.
-Before we reach the Himalayas, we cross a smooth and flat path passing through forests of bamboo, rhododendron, and several villages and another descend to Dovan before finally reaching the Himalayas.
+After about two of our hiking through a stone staircase, we reach Sinwa Danda, the view from this place is amazing.
+Then we walk again to Bamboo, there are no shops until we reach Bamboo, so we better bring some cookies and water before leaving Sinwa Danda.
+Before we reach the Himalayas, we cross a smooth and flat path passing through forests of bamboo, rhododendron, and several villages and another descent to Dovan before finally reaching the Himalayas.

 You will be accommodated at one of the best available tea houses in the Himalayas with food.

-Today the exciting trek begins right after breakfast at the tea house in Himalaya.
+Today the exciting trek begins right after breakfast at the tea house in Himalayas.
 The exciting trip takes you to the Annapurna Base Camp (ABC), situated at an elevation of 4130 meters above sea level.
 This is the highest point of this Annapurna Base Camp Short Trek.
 The total hike to ABC via MBC is about 4 hours.
 Upon arrival at ABC, you will be amazed by mountains and their panoramic scenes including Majestic Machhapuchchhre, mount Hiuchuli, Annapurna South, Annapurna I, Annapurna III, Gandharva Chuli, and Gangapurna.
 And wait until the next morning for the sunrise view over the towering peaks.

 You will be accommodated at one of the best available tea houses in the Himalayas with food.